 Theraspecs were created by Hart Shaffer, as an answer to his wife’s migraines.
 They’d learned that certain light wavelengths cause migraines (florescents being a huge culprit) and that tints block those wavelengths.
 After finding the right lenses the next issue became creating a frame that would fully cover the eye.
 This has been an issue for me, and my current pair of sunglasses are HUGE to block as much light as possible.
 Believe it or not, the Over-RX Theraspecs are even larger and I can wear them over my sunglasses.
 The pair they sent me are meant for indoor uses, to block out florescents but they also make outdoor lenses for those who are affected by sunlight.
 When migraines hit me all light is a problem.

 So, yes, my friends made fun of me for wearing “sunglasses” over my sunglasses, but it helped.
 Indoors I noticed an immediate difference as well.
 Things just seemed clearer somehow and less glare-y.
 It doesn’t hurt that they kind of give the world a rose-colored tint.
-Hey, we can all stand to look at the world through some rose-colored lenses on occasion.Sometimes we need to look at life through rose-colored glasses.
+Hey, we can all stand to look at the world through some rose-colored lenses on occasion.Sometimes looking at life through rose-colored glasses is not just a good thing, it's necessary.
+How rose-colored glasses knocked out my migraines.
 Click To Tweet

 The point is that they helped.
 They cut the insane light that was otherwise making the migraine worse, and they actually reduced the pain so that I could deal a little better.